 *Information related to CBITD’s operations during COVID-19 can be found here and should be reviewed before visiting our terminal or traveling on our vessels.
 Please be aware that operations of businesses on the islands may also be impacted by COVID-19 and CBITD recommends contacting your destination before traveling.

 Approximate travel time from Portland: 60-90 minutes one-way (trip times vary based upon route and cargo volume)

 Chebeague (pronunciation: “shuh big” (without a significant emphasis on either syllable) is one of Maine’s most beautiful islands!
 It is home to generations of year-round and summer residents.
-At almost five miles long and 1½ miles wide, Chebeague is the largest island in Casco Bay and is home to over 360 year-round people and more than 1,600 summer residents.
+At almost five miles long and 1½ miles wide, Chebeague Island is home to over 360 year-round people and more than 1,600 summer residents.
 Its name means “isle of many springs.”

 Chebeague Island has a storied history of sailing, notably the stone sloopers, men who carried ballast for the sailing ships of the 19th century America and later granite for many of the country’s most spectacular buildings, including the Washington Monument.
 The many lovely Greek Revival homes on the island were built by these sloopers.